lovewanshik2000/masters_india_assessment/README.md

 ## 📄 License

-This project is proprietary software.
+This project is Assignment project for Masters India Orgamization.

 ---